Understanding the 14 Drivers of Employee Engagement

-Businesses have sought ways to motivate their employees and make them more productive long before the term ‘employee engagement’ came into existence.
-Business leaders noticed that when employees felt satisfied at work, they were more likely to perform well — meaning it was better for the bottom line.
+Long before the term ’employee engagement’ first came into existence, businesses have sought ways to motivate their employees and make them more productive.
+Business leaders noticed that when employees felt satisfied at work, they were more likely to perform well—meaning it was better for the bottom line.

 But in 1990, Boston University professor William Kahn, in his research on organizational psychology, coined the term that has become a cornerstone in how we understand human motivation at work.

 Employee engagement is the emotional investment your employees have in their role, your organization, and its mission.
 It has become a key metric that helps organizations understand the health of their culture.

 Employee engagement can be measured in different ways.
 Our methodology is based on one main engagement question, three engagement outcome questions, 14 questions measuring the ‘drivers’ of engagement, and 27 sub-driver questions.
 Based on decades of research, these drivers represent the key psychological requirements for human motivation at work, and include factors such as professional growth, working environment, and how meaningful we find our work.

 Implementing effective initiatives that drive employee engagement is vital to the success of any business.
 When employees are engaged, they’re more likely to be productive, innovative and stay with their company.
 We created a list of ideas to create an inspiring and productive workplace that will help your employees thrive at work.